-Korematsu Middle School models a safe, inclusive student-centered community that actively supports high levels of academic and social success.
-All members of the community build respectful relationships to collaborate and ensure that all students become responsible, confident and enthusiastic learners who fulfill their individual potential.
+Korematsu Middle School is a safe, inclusive, student-centered community that provides academic and social success.
+Our community values respectful, collaborative relationships to ensure that all students become responsible, confident, and enthusiastic citizens who fulfill their individual potential.

 Photo Credit: Shirley Nakao, Courtesy of the Fred T. Korematsu Institute

 Mr. Korematsu is a national civil rights leader.
 In 1942, during World War II, he refused to go the government’s incarceration camps for Japanese-Americans.
 After he was arrested and convicted of defying the government’s order, he appealed his case all the way to the Supreme Court, where he lost.
 In 1983, key documents were discovered that showed government intelligence agencies had hidden documents that consistently showed that Japanese-Americans had committed no acts of treason to justify mass incarceration.
 With new evidence, Mr. Korematsu was able to re-open his case.
 In 1983, his conviction was overturned.
 Korematsu remained an activist throughout his life and in 1998 received the Presidential Medal of Freedom, the nation’s highest civilian honor.

 In June, 2014, the WCCUSD School Board unanimously voted to rename Portola Middle School after Mr. Korematsu.
 Learn more about Mr. Korematsu at the Fred T. Korematsu Institute website.